All proposals will be evaluated based on the following criteria:

 THE REVIEW PROCESS

-Culture Works and MCACD will identify an independent review panel consisting of artists, arts administrators, educators, and community leaders who understand and have an appreciation for the careers and professional development of artists.
+Culture Works and MCACD will identify an independent panel consisting of artists, arts administrators, educators, and community leaders who understand and have an appreciation for the careers and professional development of artists.
 Every effort is made to avoid conflicts of interest.

-During a public discussion, applicant scores will be shared with panelists.
-Panel members will discuss the scores and resulting ranking of the applicants.
 When desired, panel members will be given the opportunity to review an artist’s application and/or documentation.
 This is done for clarification purposes.
 As a result of the panel discussion or further review of an applicant’s application or documentation, panelists may change their scores.
 Because materials will have been previously reviewed by panelists, they may or may not ask to review the same materials for every applicant.